 By contrast, we’ve been running ST6 for more than 3 years now.
 Our organization is twice as big as Loanbase at its peak, we’re self-sustainable, 10x more profitable than the closest competitors in our segment, our average employee compensation is 20% higher than what the competitors offer, and our employee churn rate for this entire time has been 0.
 So the problems we encountered with Loanbase were certainly not unavoidable.
 I believe that nearly all of them could have been avoided had we been more transparent!

-Transparency keeps you honest and focused, it makes your organization more resilient, provides you with the highest probability of success, and makes everybody accountable.
+Transparency keeps you honest and focused, makes your organization more resilient, provides you with the highest probability of success, and makes everybody accountable.
 Of course, the ultimate accountability comes in the form of the startup failing if you make enough bad decisions.
 However, you might already realize that keeping yourself accountable isn’t something you should do once every couple of years (the approximate time it takes for you to burn through your runway).
 Your monthly check-ins with investors aren’t enough either.
 Not only are they not enough, but the whole principle of those check-ins is completely broken!
 Instead, you should do it every single day.
 Transparency also allows you to easily delegate decision-making to other members of your organization.
 That frees you up to focus on the issues that need your attention the most.

 If you hire smart people, then it would be an absolute pity if you didn’t enable them to make the best decisions possible.